Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Inferences
 ---
 1. Overall Sales Trends by Month
-   - The SOUTHERN REGION had the overall highest quantity sold with 122,500pcs for the two Year periods(2023&2024).
+   - The SOUTHERN REGION had the overall highest quantity sold with 9,930pcs for the two Year periods(2023&2024).
-   - FEBRUARY and JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
+   - FEBRUARY AND JUNE are the top most selling months with total quantity sold of 9,930pcs and 9,904pcs for both for the two year periods.
    - SOUTHERN REGION had the highest total sales in the months of FEBRUARY and JUNE respectively.
-   - WEST and NORTH REGION has the lowest overall quantity sold for DECEMBER and MAY respectively for the two year periods with total quantity sold of 12,500pcs for both regions.
+   - WEST and NORTH REGION has the lowest overall quantity sold for DECEMBER and MAY respectively for the two year periods with total quantity sold of 2,465pcs and 2,482pcs for       both regions.
 2. Overall Revenue Trends by Month
-   - The SOUTHERN REGION had the highest Revenue of 4,675,000 for the two Year periods(2023&2024).
+   - The SOUTHERN REGION had the highest Revenue of  927,820.00  for the two Year periods(2023&2024).
-   - WEST and NORTH REGION has the lowest Total Revenue for APRIL and SEPTEMBER respectively for the two year periods with Total Revenue of 237,500 and 175,000 respectively for both regions.
+   - WEST and NORTH REGION has the lowest Total Revenue for APRIL and SEPTEMBER respectively for the two year periods with Total Revenue of 46,865.00 and 34,720.00 respectively       for both regions.
 3. Insights(Strategic Implications to the Business)
-   - WEST REGION has the lowest total revenue of 1,512,500 with an average price of 22 for the entire region.
+   - WEST REGION has the lowest total revenue of 46,865.00  with an average price of 22.03 for the entire region.
-   - SOUTH REGION has the highest total revenue of 4,675,000 and average unit price of 38 for the entire region.
+   - SOUTH REGION has the highest total revenue of 927,820.00 and average unit price of 38.02 for the entire region.

 ### Conclusion
 ---
 - The business needs to focus on the WEST and NORTH REGION and implement ways to improve their sales and revenue.
-HATS and JACKETS have the lowest sales and revenue asides SHIRTS which are sold in the NORTH.
+HATS and JACKETS have the lowest sales and revenue asides SHIRTS for products sold in the NORTH.
 - More research needs to be done on why there is low demand for HATS and JACKETS in the NORTH.
 Probably better designs or other products needs to be introduced to increase the demands.
 - More promotional contents/activities need to be introduced in both the region with the best sales/revenue(SOUTH) and also the region with the OVERALL poorest performances(WEST).
 Promotional contents like Billboards, tv adverts, in-store-fliers for special sales discounts, black friday, etc. to encourage more sales.